Man Behind the Match: Shane Williams and the 2008 Wales win over Australia

 Gatland needed his men to steady themselves but then there was a calamity at a lineout … Alun Wyn Jones knocked back Matthew Rees’ throw but his attempted delivery failed to reach Cooper.
 The ball bounced unkindly for the scrum-half and landed in the giant mitts of Aussie lock Mark Chisholm.
 Surely he couldn’t go all the way from the halfway line?
 Like a galloping giraffe Chisholm set off and couldn’t be caught.
 Matt Giteau converted.
 It was a sucker punch.

 “They always come back, the Wallabies.
 They are very good at it,” muses Adam Jones.
-“In any game of rugby it's important to get the set-piece right, but against the Southern Hemisphere you've got to get the ball because they don't give it back to you.
+“In any game of it’s important to get the set-piece right, but against the Southern Hemisphere you’ve got to get the ball because they don’t give it back to you.
 They had a good line-out defence and put pressure on us.”

 The problems at the line-out would persist and the game began to swing.
 The promise created by Williams seemed like a mirage as mistake after mistake handed the initiative to the tourists.
 Giteau slotted a drop goal to make it 10-5 and the match appeared to be following a familiar pattern when north meets south.